rodolfovieira95/rodolfovieira95/readme.md

 ## About Me
 :books: Bachelor degree in Control and Automation Engineering

-:computer: Currently working as Designer and Full Stack in an IoT Platform
+:computer: Worked as Designer and Full Stack in an IoT Platform

+:computer: Currently working as Front-End in an Credit Provider Platform.

 :bulb: IoT lover and developer